 Les Asteries - similar to Le Pontet, very impressive wine indeed.
 92p.

-Vieux Chateau Mazerat - monster wine, very concentrated with discrete oak, neither overblown nor over-extracted and nor overdone, just perfect wine work, great complexity, structure and finish.
+Vieux Chateau Mazerat - monster wine, very concentrated with discrete oak, neither overblown nor over-extracted nor overdone, just perfect wine work, great complexity, structure, and finish.
 95+p.

-Le Dôme - beautifully scented nose, incredibly constructed, voluptuous, precise and focused, amazing structure, complexity and length.
+Le Dôme - beautifully scented nose, incredibly well-constructed, voluptuous, precise, and focused, with amazing structure, complexity, and length.
 Cabernet Franc (80%) rules here!
 Great, great wine.
 96+p.

 Domaine de Chevalier

 Usual procedure concerning dinner at Chevalier.
-First, tasting of wines from new vintage and recent vintages, then dinner with wines, where the ending digit in the year for the vintage is 6.
-As some of the guests invited for dinner were Russian wine people, Anne and Olivier Bernard prepared Russian vodka and Russian caviar as a welcome (see below).
+First, wine tasting from new vintage and recent vintages, then dinner with wines, where the ending digit in the year for the vintage is 6.
+As some guests invited for dinner were Russian wine people, Anne and Olivier Bernard prepared Russian vodka and caviar as a welcome (see below).

-Olivier Bernard told me that he was happy with 2015 vintage and especially with Cabernet Sauvignon, which was allowed to hang on wines until perfect maturity inside and outside.
-Because of the perfect weather in September/October, there was no need to hurry harvest.
+Olivier Bernard told me he was happy with the 2015 vintage, especially with Cabernet Sauvignon, which was allowed to hang on wines until perfect maturity inside and outside.
+Because of the ideal weather in September/October, there was no need to hurry harvest.

 2015 Clos des Lunes Lune d'Argent - more intensity and length here than in Lune Blanche.
 90p.